What it is, the benefits and how to build your best customer marketing strategy.

-All this research and analysis work can form a solid foundation as you craft a retention and cross-sell strategy.
+All this research, analysis and customer insight marketing work can form a solid foundation as you craft a retention and cross-sell strategy.
 For instance, it can give you the insight needed for targeting your messaging and offers, as well as increasing personalization — both proven tactics for increasing customer engagement.

 Case Study: Proflowers — Enhancing Lifetime Value

 CCG worked with The Great Indoors to develop more profitable customer relationships through the use of detailed transactional analyses and data mining techniques.
-To achieve these goals — for example, those customers whose transactions indicate they are working on a significant home project or remodel.
+To achieve these goals, CCG identified trends in customer behaviors, for example, those customers whose transactions indicate they are working on a significant home project or remodel.
+Read more